 Q: When does the Studio announce Quarterly Theater Classes?

 The Fall Quarter class schedule will be posted on the website in August.
-Mini Winter and Winter Quarter class schedules are posted in October, and the Spring Quarter brochures are posted in February.
+Mini Winter and Winter Quarter class schedules are posted in October, and the Spring Quarter schedules are posted in March.
 You can get advance e-mail notification by contacting our Education Director.
-Our Summer Camp schedule will be posted in February!
+Our Summer Camp schedule will be posted in February.

 Q: When can I start registering for Quarterly Classes?